 - Encephalitis – Inflammation of the brain, occurring in 1-7% of cases.
 Symptoms may include a headache, lethargy, fever, confusion, and seizures.

 - Parinaud’s oculoglandular syndrome occurs in between 17-20% of CSD cases, conjunctivitis with swollen lymph nodes near the inoculation site.
 Symptoms of which include the feeling of a foreign body in the eye, red-meaty appearance to the eye, ocular discharge and tearing.
-Transmission can occur if the eyelid or conjunctiva are scratched by an infective cat, or if a person rubs their eyes after recent contact with a cat.
+Transmission can occur if the eyelid or conjunctiva via the scratch of an infective cat, or if a person rubs their eyes after recent contact with a cat.

+A recent history of exposure to a cat bite or scratch cats may give your doctor a reasonable index of suspicion for cat scratch disease.
 The bacteria can be somewhat tricky to culture in cats and people as it may only circulate in the blood intermittently.
-Tests may include a blood culture, indirect fluorescent assay (IFA) or a polymerase chain reaction (PCR).

-A biopsy of the affected lymph node will be taken for evaluation in some cases.
+- A biopsy of the affected lymph node for evaluation.

-Some people (such as those who are immunocompromised) may choose to test their cat also.
+Immunocompromised people may want to test their cat too.

-Pain relief if necessary, your doctor will be able to advise on the best medicaiton.
+- Pain relief if necessary, your doctor will be able to advise on the best medication.